-Figure 6: Same as Fig. 5 but the position has been corrected for the thermal expansion using (8).
+Figure 6: Same as Figure 5 but the position has been corrected for the thermal expansion using (8).
 All lines converge.
 The black line is the least square fit of the 3rd degree polynomial, (2).
 4 MODEL VALIDATION A number of launches have been performed in different gears in order to validate the complete model.
-Here two launches are shown, one in third gear, Fig. 7, and one in sixth gear, Fig. 8.
+Here two launches are shown, one in third gear, Figure 7, and one in sixth gear, Figure 8.
 In third gear there is some drift in vehicle speed with the consequence that the clutch locks up earlier in the model compared to the measurement.
 During the slipping phase the clutch torque has been modeled correctly, however after lock up the torque decreases due to the engine speed controller.
 When the engine speed reaches a set value the controller is switched off and torque is used as model input, since then the measurement is no longer under feedback.
 When the controller is switched off the drift naturally returns.
 Nevertheless the oscillations in the driveline are captured with respect to amplitude and frequency, although the attenuation in the model is a bit too high.
 In sixth gear the driveline speeds and clutch torque matches the measurement very well.
 As a result it is easy to see that the lock-up/break-apart logic makes mode switches at the correct time points.
 This is a further addition to the base-line model in Myklebust and Eriksson (2012a).
 However when the clutch torque goes from positive to negative and vice versa there is some oscillations seen in the measurement due to backlash.
 These oscillation are naturally not captured in the model since the backlash is not modeled.

 Figure 7: Validation of the complete model in 3rd gear.
 Vehicle oscillations are captured and the clutch torque is correct (while slipping).
 The engine is under speed control when the speed is close to 500 RPM and using torque as input otherwise.
-In conclusion both validations look fine and the model is suitable for investigating different clutch control strategies during launch and their effect on vehicle shuffle and performance.